cedarbdd/cedar/README.markdown

 ### iPhone testing

 * Build the Cedar-iPhone static framework.
-This framework contains a univeral binary that will work both on the simulator and the device.
+This framework contains a universal binary that will work both on the simulator and the device.
+  NOTE: due to a bug in the build process the script that builds the framework will sometimes not copy all of the header files appropriately.
+If after you build the Headers directory under the built framework is empty, try deleting the built framework and building again.
 * Create a Cocoa Touch executable target for your tests in your project.
 Name this target UISpecs, or something similar.
+* Open the Info.plist file for your project and remove the "Main nib file base name" entry.
+The project template will likely have set this to "MainWindow."
 * Add the Cedar-iPhone static framework to your project, and link your UISpecs target with it.
 * Add -ObjC, -lstdc++ and -all_load to the Other Linker Flags build setting for the